-Anyone who has ever relocated to another city knows that number crunching before packing up the moving van is the first step.
-After all, knowing how far your paycheck can stretch once you’re in your new city is an important consideration for any relocating family or individual.
-If you’re used to affordable housing prices, reasonable grocery bills, and inexpensive health care, you don’t want to be surprised if your new city is much pricier.
-The good news for relocating families is that the Austin area still ranks among one of the most affordable large metropolitan cities to live, work, play, and do business.
+Anyone who has ever relocated to another city knows that understanding the cost of living and crunching numbers are the very first steps.
+After all knowing how far your paycheck can stretch once you’re in your new city is an important consideration for any relocating family or individual.
+If you’re used to affordable housing prices reasonable grocery bills and inexpensive health care you don’t want to be surprised if your new city is much pricier.
+The good news for relocating families is that the Austin area still ranks among one of the most affordable large metropolitan cities to live work play and do business.

-For example, when comparing the ACCRA Cost of Living Index for the last several years, housing in the Austin, Texas area has consistently been one of the most affordable metropolitan markets in the U.S. With an average 2015 housing score of 92.1, the Austin area is well below the U.S. average of 100.
+For example when comparing the ACCRA Cost of Living Index for the last several years housing in the Austin Texas area has consistently been one of the most affordable metropolitan markets in the U.S. With an average 2016 housing score of 96.3 the Austin area is below the U.S. average of 100.

 Whether you’re thinking about moving here or have just made the move it’s easy to see that the Austin area is a thriving community that measures up not only with its quality of life – but also with its affordability.
 And that’s good news from any perspective.